Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Discussion

-\paragraph{Limitations.} Synthetic PDFs do not capture the full diversity of real-world tables (such as scanned documents or non-standard layouts), and the table dataset is sourced exclusively from arXiv, which may bias toward scientific table formats, leaving domains such as financial reports or medical records unrepresented.
-While LLM-as-a-judge substantially outperforms rule-based metrics, it is not infallible and requires proprietary models, though evaluation costs remain modest: scoring all 451~tables costs approximately \$0.20, and a full benchmark run for one parser totals roughly \$1 in API costs.
+Synthetic PDFs do not capture the full diversity of real-world tables (such as scanned documents or non-standard layouts), and the table dataset is sourced exclusively from arXiv, which may bias toward scientific table formats, leaving domains such as financial reports or medical records unrepresented.
+While LLM-as-a-judge substantially outperforms rule-based metrics, it is not infallible and introduces additional inference cost compared to rule-based metrics, though this remains modest: scoring all 451~tables costs approximately \$0.10, and a full benchmark run for one parser totals roughly \$1 in API costs.
+The leading LLM judges (those at $r\geq0.90$ in Table~\ref{tab:correlation}) correlate more strongly with each other ($r=0.93$--$0.95$) than the human annotators do among themselves ($r=0.81$--$0.91$), indicating a shared LLM prior that should be read as low-noise consensus rather than ground truth.